Meraki-Solutions/green-state/README.md

 };
 ```

-To provide your own state class, simply sub-class the provided State class.
-Any methods you add will be available to subscribers.
+If you are comfortable using classes, you can extend the State class provided by GreenState, saving you from re-implementing the above interface every time.
+Any methods you add to your subclasses will be available to subscribers.

-If you don't like classes, you can also use any object that meets the State interface of setState, get and subscribe.
+## Basic Example

+As an illustration, here is a class that extends State to implement a simple counter with increment and decrement methods:

 ```js
 import { State } from '@symbiotic/green-state';